Ngineer101/minimalizt/src/content/blog/in-ai-age-learn-evergreen-skills.md

 Clear and effective communication:

-- **Enhances Collaboration**: Clear communication fosters better collaboration among team members, reducing misunderstandings and increasing efficiency.
+- **Fosters Teamwork**: Clear communication fosters better collaboration among team members, reducing misunderstandings and increasing efficiency.
 - **Builds Trust**: Being able to convey your thoughts clearly helps in building trust with colleagues and clients, as they feel more informed and involved.
 - **Improves Problem Solving**: Clear communication allows for more effective problem-solving as issues are articulated well, leading to quicker resolutions and deeper discussions.